Page contents

 Overall, using an ATM in Greece is safe if you take precautions and use common sense as you would when traveling to any country (or even your home country!).

-Can You Use USD In Greece
+Can You Use USD On Your Trip To Greece

 Yes, you can use USD in Greece in some places, as sellers will hardly refuse a sale, but it is not the preferred Greek currency.
 The euro is the official currency of Greece and is the best currency to use when traveling to Greece.
-Even though you can sometimes pay with American Dollars, you will get an appalling exchange rate if you use them.

 The second thing to consider is what kind of traveler you are.
 If you like to keep track of your spending and budget carefully, using a credit card can be an excellent way to do that.
 Your credit card statement lets you easily see how much you’ve spent in a day, week, or month.